Amherst College Special Seminar for 2015-16

 Using special collections at Amherst, the Five Colleges, and the Folger Shakespeare Library in Washington, D.C., students will learn skills of archival research and cultural critique, grappling with fundamental concepts and research procedures in book history while refining their understanding of Shakespeare’s texts, the “Gutenberg parenthesis,” and our current transition to a post-print media world.
 During the seminar, each student will develop a prospectus for a research project; together, the class will curate an exhibition to be displayed in Frost Library.

 This course is part of a new model of tutorial at Amherst designed to enable students to engage in substantive research with faculty.
-Limited to six sophomores.
-Omitted 2014-15.
-Professor Bosman and Mr. Kelly.2014-15: Not offered
+Open to sophomores and juniors interested in research.
+Limited to 6 students.
+Omitted 2015-16.
+Professor Bosman and Mr. Kelly.2015-16: Not offered

 Other years: Offered in Spring 2014